Tax Planning Pages

 Let's look at 11 simple things not to do when it comes to taxes.

-Use the PENALTYucator and estimate potential penalties
+Use the PENALTYucator and estimate potential penalties.

 • Not filing at all: The IRS considers not paying on time and not filing as two separate issues, thus a penalty is involved for each.
 Generally, the highest IRS penalty is the failure to file on time penalty.
 Even if you file a return and you owe taxes but cannot pay anything, it is still better to at least file a return than to not file at all.
 You should pay as much as you can when you file your return because the IRS assesses penalties and interest on the amount not paid.
 Even if you can only pay a little, it can make a big difference.
 When you file your tax return, you have several options to pay taxes you owe.
-You can make monthly payments through an IRS installment agreement, apply for an "Offer In Compromise," or temporarily delay paying.
+You can make monthly payments through an IRS installment agreement, apply for an Offer in Compromise, or temporarily delay paying.
 Whichever is best for you, contact the IRS right away to let them know you cannot pay and to make payment arrangements with them.

 • Reporting false tax information: It is a waste of time to include income that does not exist or report tax credits that you do not qualify to claim.
 This is especially important due to recent videos on social media about falsifying your return to get a big refund - there is no such thing as free government money through a tax refund, a tax refund is your money!
 Not only is it wrong to lie on your tax return, but it is also a crime.
-Even if you do not get charged for tax fraud, the IRS tracks patterns of tax behaviors (filing now to avoid paying, claiming deductions that you do not qualify for), and you will be flagged eventually.
+Even if you do not get charged for tax fraud, the IRS tracks patterns of tax behaviors (avoiding paying, claiming deductions that you do not qualify for), and you will be flagged eventually.
 Not only would you face a hefty tax bill and eventually pay what you owe plus interest and penalties, it may slow down the processing of future refunds and increase your audit risk.

 • Entering incorrect information: SSN, date of birth, or other personal information entered incorrectly may result in an IRS rejection and/or delay the time you receive your tax refund, especially if you enter incorrect bank direct deposit information or mailing address.
 If you are not sure about the information you entered, ask a person you trust to review your return.

 • Waiting until the last minute to file: This might increase your chances of making mistakes on your return.
-Additionally, if you make a mistake which results in an IRS rejection, you may miss the deadline.
+Additionally, if you make a mistake that results in an IRS rejection, you may miss the deadline.
 Make sure you have all your documents gathered before you file; better yet, collect and organize your documents throughout the year to save time on tax planning.
 Prepare to prepare with eFile.com by visiting our comprehensive checklist of tax preparation resources and guides.
-Also, if you attempt to electronically file your return and wait until the last minute before 12:00 pm, IRS systems might get bogged down as so many other taxpayers waited as well and your return might not get filed before midnight on Tax Day.
+Also, if you attempt to electronically file your return and wait until the last minute before 12:00 pm, the IRS' systems might get bogged down as many other taxpayers waited as well and your return might not get filed before midnight on Tax Day.

 • Not getting your refund the fastest way: e-File your tax return - eFileIT - and request direct deposit into a bank account.
 According to the IRS, this is the fastest way to get your refund and you can generally expect your tax refund to be deposited in your account within 21 days.
 The other option is to wait approximately four to six weeks to have your refund check mailed to you.
 Learn more about the statistics of e-filing or use the DATEucator tool to see exactly how quickly your refund could be deposited.